samypr100/setup-dev-drive/README.md

 #### `drive-size`

-Allows you to configure the Dev Drive size.
+Allows you to configure the dev drive size.
 This is subject to the limit of space available on your runner.
 The default public runners roughly hold about 15GB of [space](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories), so it's suggested you keep your drive size below that limit, or you may encounter errors.